benosmac/verve360/services/advisory.md

   ### A personalised approach.

   No two executives are the same.
-We use a collaborative and personalised approach to assist you in defining your vision and values.
-We mentor and coach you in the way that best helps solve the challenges you need to address and harness the opportunities that you want to realise.
+We use a collaborative and personalised approach that focuses on strategising for the success and growth of a business.
+We combine the power of coaching, mentoring and advising to best helps solve the 3 most common challenges, namely:

+    - Make more revenue
+    - Retain employees and customers
+    - Be more efficient

   Whether it be for one to one coaching, small group coaching, executive mentoring or simply business advice, we will provide you with the valuable information, business know-how and tools that you need to help overcome your day to day challenges in leading a business.

 list1: >-

+  #### INNOVATE

-    * One on one coaching or advisory'
+    * One on one personalised coaching program

-    * Small group coaching
+    * Small group personalised coaching program

-    * Executive mentoring
+    * Personal brand coaching program
+    * Strategic business planning

-    * Business growth driven advice
+    * Business idea brain storming

 list2: >-

-    * Strategic business planning
+  #### CREATE

+    * Business plan development
+    * Marketing department establishment
+    * Marketing and HR alignment program

+list3: >-

+  #### ELEVATE

     * Purpose, vision and values workshop
+    * Sales and Marketing alignment workshop

-    * Business, Marketing and Sales sounding board
+    * Internal audit and external research
+    * Market feasibility analysis
 ---